 Winter is when many expenses suddenly appear that were not present during the warm summer months.
-Some expenses are unavoidable while others can be overcome with detailed budget building and financial planning.
+Some expenses are unavoidable, while others can be overcome with detailed budget building and financial planning and saving.

-Here are 10 reasons why winter can be a budget breaker:
+Reasons why winter can be a HUGE budget-breaker:

 Every home needs to be winterized before the cold weather starts.
 It is often necessary to hire professionals to repair gutters, replace insulation, and inspect the furnace or boiler.
 This can create unexpected costs that affect the budget for months to come.